 Mrs. Sandra L Vlasnik

-- Information Science and Technology, Information Systems and Quantitative Analysis, Instructor
+- Information Systems and Quantitative Analysis, Instructor

 Sandra Vlasnik joined UNO as an adjunct instructor in 1998 after working as a Software Engineer for a government contractor in Bellevue, Nebraska, where she developed skills in all phases of software development.
 She joined the faculty of the College of Information Science & Technology as a full time instructor in 2005.
 Her primary responsibilities include teaching a variety of courses for the College, with a primary focus in computer programming languages, programming concept,s and database development.
 She was awarded the AIM Institute Tech Educator Award in 2014 and the UNO Alumni Outstanding Teaching Award in 2009, a reflection of her dedication to her students.